‘Highlights’ Children’s Magazine To Publish Image Of Same-Sex Couple In February Issue, Controversy Ensues

 — Highlights (@Highlights) December 26, 2016

 Highlights’ decision to represent same-sex couples/families in their popular magazines came after allegations of homophobia in late 2016.
 The lack of LGBT representation in the magazine became a public issue when a Facebook post about the magazine’s lack of same-sex illustrations went viral.
 That Facebook post was written by LGBT activist Kristina Wertz, who is also in an open same-sex relationship.
-She was complained of the lack of same-sex families in Hello, a Highlights children’s magazine targeting children two years of age and under.
+She complained of the lack of same-sex families in Hello, a Highlights children’s magazine targeting children two years of age and under.

 “We are consistently disappointed, however, in the complete lack of same-sex parents in Hello magazine.. . .
 Since becoming a parent, I feel keenly aware of the messages kids’ books send to tiny minds.”